rtlabs-com/p-net/doc/getting_started_rtkernel.rst

     sudo picocom -b 115200 /dev/ttyACM0

 You can step-debug in the Workbench GUI.
-Press the small "Resume" icon to have the target run continuously.
+Press the small :guilabel:`Resume` icon to have the target run continuously.

 Adjusting the log level
 -----------------------
 In order to learn the Profinet communication model, it is very informative to adjust the log level to see the incoming and outgoing messages.
 See :ref:`running-sample-app` for details on how to adjust the log level.

 However note that printing out log strings is slow, so you probably need